AI-driven non-intrusive uncertainty quantification of advanced nuclear fuels for digital twin-enabling technology: Methods

 \subsection{Problem Setup}

 The model is composed of three regions: fuel, gap, and cladding.
-The overview of the system is shown in Figure \ref{fig:fuel_rod_geo}, and the geometric parameters are listed in Table \ref{tab:geometry}.
+The system overview is shown in Figure \ref{fig:fuel_rod_geo}, and the geometric parameters are listed in Table \ref{tab:geometry}.
 The fuel pellet is $\rm UO_{2}$ or $\rm U_{3}Si_{2}$, the gap is helium gas, and the cladding material is SiC/SiC.

 A heat transfer analysis of the system is performed.
 The parameters for the heat source and coolant channel are listed in Table \ref{tab:input_params}.
-The simulation is performed using the Dirichlet boundary condition for the displacements, and two sets of pressure boundary conditions are applied: one from the coolant, which applies pressure to the exterior of the cladding, and another from the plenum pressure, which applies pressure to both the exterior and interior surfaces of the fuel and cladding interior\cite{inl_pressure_bc}.
+The simulation is performed using the Dirichlet boundary condition for the displacements.
+Two sets of pressure boundary conditions are applied: one from the coolant, which applies pressure to the exterior of the cladding, and another from the plenum pressure, which applies pressure to both the exterior and interior surfaces of the fuel and cladding interior \cite{inl_pressure_bc}.

-The rod power history is shown in Figure \ref{fig:power_history}.
-The rod power is assumed to start rising and reach the maximum in 2.8 hours, and is kept for 3.2 years.
+Figure \ref{fig:power_history} depicts the rod's power history under examination.
+It is characterized by an initial increase where the rod power ascends to its peak over 2.8 hours, followed by a sustained maximum for one year.
+This power profile has been selected to facilitate the demonstration of the non-intrusive UQ methods applied within the BISON framework.
+The selection of a 2.8-hour ramp-up period, along with the utilization of a simplified 3D geometry, is intended to streamline the complexity of the problem.